 When you choose to convert the dust from the MDF processing into briquettes, you will not only remove the dust problem from the production areas in your factory, thereby also removing the risk of dust explosions, but you will also meet the ATEX standards.
 This will provide you and your employees with a much healthier and safer work environment.

-Other dust generating materials can also converted into fuel briquettes, mainly for industrial use.
+Other dust generating materials can also be converted into fuel briquettes, mainly for industrial use.
 ATEX-standards are valid for all dust-generating production; thus, an adapted briquetting solution will aid in ensuring health and safety regulations, while you also get a cost-effective solution.
 At C.F.
 Nielsen we offer advisory engineering for a uniquely adapted solution for your industry.

 Aside from the safety benefits that come from recycling your MDF waste instead of disposing of it, MDF briquetting is also a more sustainable and cost-effective solution for you and your company: